 These and other causes may not be readily obvious and will require appropriate testing and radiographs to diagnose.

-It is very frustrating when a good dog’s performance becomes inadequate but there usually is a cause and that cause is usually a health issue.
-If you notice a change in your dog's temperment or performance, get him medical attention as soon as possible.
+It is very frustrating when a good dog’s performance becomes inadequate, but there usually is a cause and that cause is usually a health issue.
+If you notice a change in your dog's temperament or performance, get him medical attention as soon as possible.

 Always check your local and state regulations related to dog training and the use of game birds on private and public property.